magento/devdocs/src/guides/v2.3/extension-dev-guide/routing.md

 ### Result

-As result, the new page is available in `Specified Page` dropdown, on widget creating page.
+As result, the new page is available in the `Specified Page` dropdown widget when creating page.

 ![Routing Page Type]({{ site.baseurl }}/common/images/routing-page-type-result.png)